aarushnarang02/StockMarketReact-Tailwind-UI-UX/README.md

 //END

 4. The source folder with all the JS code is available in the github repository.
+5. If you are using macos.
+These two shortcuts will save a lot of your time -

+cmd +  shift + L - to change multiple lines together in vs code shift + option up/down - to duplicate rows upwards/downwards

 In case of any queries, feel free to contact me at aarushnarang02@gmail.com.
 Happy learning!